 The overall analysis provides an insightful look into how geopolitical factors and events can shape media coverage.
 It highlights how media narratives are not just reflections of the countries they cover but also reflect the political dynamics and agendas of the countries where the media outlets are based.
 The portrayal of Albania in the Arab media is dependent on the foreign policy of these countries, the relationship with their allies and enemies and the role that Albania plays in the region.
 From the analysis we found that the articles reached their peak in the summer autumn 2022 which corresponds with notable events, particularly with the MEK conference and the cyberattacks on Albania.
 The other finding is that we may discern a supportive language in these articles.
 This aligns with the foreign policies of these countries.
+The media coverage of Albania is suggested to represent the viewpoints of the political elites in the Gulf Countries.
 Media outlets, particularly in regions where there is a strong state influence over the press, often reflect the political agendas of those in power.
 This might explain the supportive language towards Albania given its role in regional geopolitics, specifically its stand against Iran, which aligns with the foreign policies of these Gulf Countries.